30375 - MATHEMATICS - MODULE 2 (APPLIED)

 - A group work (10% of the final grade), consisting in a stylized investment or financing problem.
 Each group should submit the results (implemented in Microsoft Excel) on paper for evaluation and prepare a short presentation to discuss the main outcomes in class.
 This assignment is aimed to test the ability to identify and examine investment and financing problems, the ability to work within a team and to summarize/communicate concisely the results of the work completed.
 The score granted with the group is valid for the whole academic year.

-- Written - online modality - exam (70% of the final grade), consisting in a mixture of closed answer questions (i.e input, multiple choice, matching questions) regarding the whole course syllabus, aimed to assess students’ ability to apply the analytical tools illustrated during the course.
-This exam must be worked on independently in Blackboard.
+- Written exam (70% of the final grade), consisting of two open answer questions and one short answer question regarding the whole course syllabus, aimed to assess students’ ability to apply the analytical tools illustrated during the course.
+This exam must be worked on independently in class.

-Students’ assessment are based on a written exam - online modality - consisting of a mixture of closed answer questions (i.e. input questions, multiple choice questions, matching questions) regarding the whole course syllabus.
+Students’ assessment are based on a written exam consisting of 3 open answer questions and 2 short answer questions regarding the whole course syllabus.
 The final grade is equal to the mark granted in this final exam.
-Remark: students undertaking both quizzes and the group work are allowed, when registering to the exam, to choose between modality for attending students and modality for non-attending students.
+Remark: students undertaking both quizzes and the group work are allowed to choose between modality for attending students and modality for non-attending students.

 - E. CASTAGNOLI, M. CIGOLA, L. PECCATI, Financial Calculus with Applications, Milano, EGEA, 2013.